larryhastings/correlate/README.md

 **Pass 2**

 > Iterate over all keys and compute a sorted list of all matches
-> that have a nonzero score.
-(The list represents a match with
+> that could possibly have a nonzero score.
+(The list represents
-> a pair of indices into the lists of values for each dataset.)
+> a match with a pair of indices into the lists of values for each
-> This pass also performs all fuzzy key comparisons and caches
+> dataset.)
+This pass also performs all fuzzy key comparisons and
-> their results.
+> caches their results.
 >
 > *Complexity:* *O*(n²), for the fuzzy key comparisons step.
 > For a *correlate* run with a lot of fuzzy keys, this is often